-Whether performing solo or as part of a band or ensemble, Ajda has appeared on bills with acts such as Soriah, Franz Ferdinand, Serena Maneesh, The Fiery Furnaces, Andrew Bird, Nicki Jaine, Gary Lucas/Gods & Monsters, Bill Laswell, John Zorn, Paul Wallfisch, Sleepytime Gorilla Museum, The Dresden Dolls, His Name is Alive, Beat Circus, Alec K.Redfearn/The Eyesores, Barbez, Dame Darcy, Marianne Dissard, and more.
+Whether performing solo or as part of a band or ensemble, Ajda has appeared on bills with acts such as The Dresden Dolls, Franz Ferdinand, Thalia Zedek, His Name is Alive & Serena Maneesh (4AD), The Fiery Furnaces, Andrew Bird, Gary Lucas (Captain Beefheart), Bill Laswell, John Zorn, Sleepytime Gorilla Museum, and many more.

-Ajda's serious foray into vocal performance began in 2002 through her involvement with the independent film Neovoxer, for which she provided vocals during a live accompaniment of the film's screening.
-This momentous event helped her to realize a true calling.
+Ajda's serious foray into vocal performance began in 2002 through her involvement with the independent film Neovoxer by director Michael Pope, who later went on to work with The Dresden Dolls.
+Ajda provided vocals during a live screening of Neovoxer, as part of a large ensemble of musicians accompanying the silent film.
+This momentous event - which brought together musicians, a filmmaker, living statue performers, and other freaks of the Boston arts scene - helped Ajda realize her true calling.
 For her, vocalizing serves as a very direct method of expression - straight from the soul.
-She has been inspired by the vocals of such artists as Natacha Atlas, Elizabeth Fraser, Anna Homler, Nico, Ute Lemper, Siouxsie Sioux, Bliss Blood, Kristin Hersh, as well as the lonesome voices of Turkish muezzins.
+She has been inspired by the vocals of such artists as Little Jimmy Scott, Natacha Atlas, Elizabeth Fraser, PJ Harvey, Ronnie James Dio, Nico, Ute Lemper, Siouxsie Sioux, Ella Fitzgerald, Kristin Hersh, and more, as well as the lonesome voices of Turkish muezzins.

 Copyright © 2023 Ajda the Turkish Queen - All Rights Reserved